jayesh15/twitter-data-sentiment-analysis/README.md

 Analysis of live tweets</br></br>

 **Description:**</br>
-This Project analysis Sentiments of a twitter user based on the last n (input) tweets .</br>
+This Project analysis Sentiments of a twitter user based on the last n (input) tweets .Use the twitter API to create endpoints and fetch real time tweets of any user.
+Tweepy python library was used to authentication and extraction.
+The tweets are then cleaned using regular expressions ( removing hashtags, @mentions , RTs, emojis and URLs).
+Used pandas to converts the raw data into data frame and used NLP and sklearn libraries to generate the subjectivity and polarity from the data strings.
+Made a scoring system to generate a new column ( sentiment ) which holds positive , negative and neutral and values based on the polarity score , generated graphs and word cloud for better data visualization .</br>

 **Sentiment Analysis:**</br>
 It Calculates the subjectivity and Polarity of the tweets and based on that assigns a value</br>